user-sbd/dev/notes/music/wow.md

-demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings pills dissolve, my pain be vast, dreams turn to completed tasks these pills a mask for the pain i pray someone just break my seal fuck the world im on my own heart colder than this chrome
+demons whisper, shadows slink, pour more purple, watch me sink karmas cold, it bites, it stings, debts i owe done broke ma wings pills dissolve, my pain be vast, dreams turn to completed tasks these pills a mask for the pain i pray i find my home fuck the world im on my own heart colder than this chrome
 used to call these streets my home but they carved me to the bone